adam-brendan/robofriends/README.md

 # Robofriends

-Robofriends is a simple React app that fetches from an API and enables users to search for their robot friends.
+Robofriends is a simple React app from Andrei Neagoie's course on Udemy.
+The app fetches from an API and enables users to search for their robot friends.